cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 ### Cycles

-An astute reader may have noticed that there were cyclic references between fields in some of the examples.
+An astute reader may have noticed that there were cyclic references between fields in some of the examples, something that is not allowed in your typical programming or configuration language.
 CUE's underlying model allows reasoning over cycles.
 Consider a CUE program defining two fields;
 {{< highlight cue >}}